d12frosted/elpa-mirror/gnu/consult-readme.txt

     of the box.

   When evaluating Consult-related code snippets you should enable [lexical binding].
-Consult often uses a functional programming style, relying on lambdas and lexical closures.
+Consult often relies on lambdas and lexical closures.

 [lexical binding]